 FinCEN's December 2021 proposed regulations broadly define a "reporting company" to include two types of companies: (1) "domestic reporting companies" (i.e., a corporation, a limited liability company, or any entity created by filing a document with a secretary of state or similar office); and (2) foreign reporting companies (i.e., a corporation, a limited liability company, or other entity that is formed under a foreign country's law and is registered to do business in any U.S. state or tribal jurisdiction).
-However, the statute and FinCEN's proposed rule exempt 24 categories of entities from the definition of a reporting company, including but not limited to: certain types of registered entities (e.g., various companies registered under federal securities laws and the Commodity Exchange Act, FinCENregistered money transmitters, and registered public accounting firms); banks, credit unions, bank holding companies, savings and loan holding companies; certain public utilities; certain pooled investment vehicles and tax exempt 501(c)(3) organizations; and entities owned or controlled by each of the abovementioned exempt types of entities.
-Additionally, companies are exempt if they employ more than 20 full-time employees in the U.S., filed U.S. federal income tax returns in the previous year demonstrating more than \$5 million in aggregate gross receipts or sales, and have an operating presence at a physical office within the United States, clearly evidencing Congressional intent to discourage shell or shelf companies without placing additional burden on companies with active operations.
+However, the statute and FinCEN's proposed rule exempt 24 categories of entities from the definition of a reporting company, including but not limited to the following: certain types of registered entities (e.g., various companies registered under federal securities laws and the Commodity Exchange Act, FinCEN-registered money transmitters, and registered public accounting firms);

+banks, credit unions, bank holding companies, savings and loan holding companies; certain public utilities; certain pooled investment vehicles and tax exempt 501(c)(3) organizations; and entities owned or controlled by each of the abovementioned exempt types of entities.
+Additionally, companies are exempt if they employ more than 20 full-time employees in the U.S., filed U.S. federal income tax returns in the previous year demonstrating more than US\$5 million in aggregate gross receipts or sales, and have an operating presence at a physical office within the United States, clearly evidencing Congressional intent to discourage shell or shelf companies without placing additional burden on companies with active operations.

-While exempt companies will not have to have to file the same information with FinCEN as reporting companies will, the pending rulemaking still contemplates that even exempt companies will have to provide sufficient information for FinCEN to be able to confirm that they qualify for exemption and, potentially, continue to file reports to confirm the exemption on a periodic basis.
-The statute and current proposed rule also contemplates additional exemptions to be considered by the Secretary of Treasury in consultation with the Attorney General and the Secretary of Homeland Security.
+While exempt companies will not have to file the same information with FinCEN as reporting companies will, the pending rulemaking contemplates that even exempt companies will have to provide sufficient information for FinCEN to be able to confirm that they qualify for exemption and, potentially, continue to file reports to confirm the exemption on a periodic basis.
+The statute and current proposed rule also contemplate additional exemptions to be considered by the Secretary of Treasury in consultation with the Attorney General and the Secretary of Homeland Security.

 Non-financial trades and businesses are also required to file certain transactional reports with the government.
-For instance, persons involved in a trade or business must file a FinCEN Form 8300 for receipt of more than US\$10,000 in cash in a single transaction or in related transactions.
+For instance, individuals and entities involved in a trade or business must file a FinCEN Form 8300 for receipt of more than US\$10,000 in cash in a single transaction or in related transactions.
 And persons must file a Form 105 Report of International Transportation of Currency or Monetary Instruments for transporting, mailing, or shipping more than US\$10,000 in currency, traveler's checks, and certain other monetary instruments into or out of the United States.
-104

 Both individuals and entities (financial institutions and otherwise) are subject to the criminal anti-money laundering statutes in Title 18, United States Code.
 Generally speaking, those statutes prohibit not only actively committing money laundering (for instance, by concealing the origin, source, or control of illicit proceeds; by using illicit proceeds to commit further illegal activity; or engaging in transactions involving illicit proceeds through a financial institution), but facilitating and conspiring to do so.
-105 Companies involved in international trade should also be particularly sensitive to trade-based money laundering issues.
-106 applicability of those policies to various industry sectors and developments, including "digital assets" (cryptocurrencies, securities, commodities and derivatives).
-109 In providing guidance to financial institutions, FinCEN identified four types of illicit behavior that are prevalent during the pandemic: imposter scams, investment scams, product scams, and insider trading.
-110 FinCEN has periodically provided guidance to financial institutions regarding best practices for BSA compliance during the pandemic.
-111
+Companies involved in international trade should also be particularly sensitive to trade-based money laundering issues.